dhbmarcos/transparentlottery/readme.md

 Summary process:

-1. Number Drawing
+1. Getting Draw of Number
 2. Generating Draw Results
 3. Bet Verification

-## Number Drawing
+## Getting Draw of Number

 To generate random data for number formation, the hash of a specific Bitcoin block will be used.
 The block number is the draw number.
 Since a Bitcoin block is generated on average every 10 minutes, a draw can also be generated at the same interval.
 Upon obtaining the block hash— a 256-bit hash or 64 hexadecimal characters from 0 to F — it is converted to a decimal number.
 The conversion must consider all hexadecimal characters at once.
 This process yields up to 78 digits from 0 to 9.
 For the draw, only the 36 rightmost digits are used, since there can be a variable number of leading zeros depending on mining difficulty.